Big-Life-Lab/PHES-ODM/metadata.md

 -   **Variable order** if a multiple measurement take place on different dates this has a natural form in the long table format, however in the pivot wider format this can be ambiguous.
 In this case, show a `analysisDate` followed by a series of measurements taken on that date ex(`temp_c_singleton`) then another `covidN1_PPMV_mean` followed by more measurements ex(`covidN1_PPMV_mean`)

 -   **Merging tables** : Merging tables into a wide table requires additional steps for when a variable does not have an unique name.
 For example, variables such as `dateTime`, `notes`, `description`, `type`, `version` and `ID` variables such as `sampleID` are used in several tables.
 Use the following approach:

     -   Variable that are not unique (they are in more than one table): add the table name to the variable by concatenate column names with `_`. e.g. `dateTime` from the `Sample` table becomes `Sample_dateTime`.
     -   Variable that are unique (they in only one table in the entire OMD).
 No variable name changes are needed.
-    -   Variable that are unique (they in only one table in the entire OMD).
-No variable name changes are needed.

 -   **Derived, summary or transformed measure**: Follows the same approach as naming variable and category names, except use a `_` when concatenating variable or category names.
 These three types measures are generated to summarize or transform one or more variables.
 An example is calculating the mean value of one or more SARS-CoV-2 regions.
 Normalization and standardization are other examples of a transformed measure.